São Gabriel-class cruiser: Background

-The ships were ordered from the French shipyards in Le Havre as part of the Portuguese Navy's refit program at the end of the 19th century.
+The ships were ordered from the French shipyards of Forges et Chantiers de la Méditerranée in Le Havre, and built as part of the Portuguese Navy's refit program at the end of the 19th century.
 They were the first Portuguese ships that were installed with a wireless telegraphy communications system, which São Gabriel later tested on 11 December 1909, as she steamed away from Lisbon at 1530 in the afternoon and established telegraphic contact with the radiotelegraph post in Vale de Zebro.

 Service

 As the 390th anniversary of Ferdinand Magellan's first circumnavigation voyage was approaching.
 The Minister of the Navy decided that São Gabriel would be sent around the globe on a solo cruise to mark the special occasion.
 She left on 11 December, the same day she tested out her newly fitted wireless communication technology, and returned home on 19 April 1911, stopping at 72 ports and travelling approximately 42000 nmi.
 São Gabriel became the first modern Portuguese ship to complete a circumnavigation voyage.